dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 Message routing is the lower of the two upper layers of the protocol stack.
 It implements multiple functionalities crucial for the operation of the IC, some of them hinted at by the layer's name.
 Whenever consensus produces a finalized block of messages, that is, a block that has been considered correct (notarized) and finalized by at least two thirds of the subnet's nodes, this block is handed over to message routing.
-This is exactly the transition between the lower two layers and upper two layers of the protocol stack: The lower two layers are responsible for agreeing among all nodes in the subnet in each round on a block of messages to be executed.
+This is exactly the transition between the lower and upper half of the protocol stack: The lower two layers are responsible for agreeing among all nodes in the subnet in each round on a block of messages to be executed.
 On every node, this block, once found (i.e., proposed, notarized, and finalized) is handed over to the implementation of the message routing layer on this node.

-Once message routing receives a block of messages – recall that a block comprises both ingress messages submitted by users and xnet messages sent by canisters on other subnets, the messages are extracted from the block, each message is placed into the input queue of its target canister.
+Once message routing receives a block of messages – recall that a block comprises both ingress messages submitted by users and xnet messages sent by canisters on other subnets, the messages are extracted from the block and each message is placed into the input queue of its target canister.
-This process is called *induction* and the queues are collectively referred to as *induction pool*.
+This process is called *induction* and all the queues are collectively referred to as *induction pool*.
 Message routing implements a *scheduler* that schedules messages in the induction pool for execution and invokes the execution of to-be-scheduled messages.
-At this point, control is handed over to the *execution layer*, a virtual machine responsible for execution of canister messages.
+At this point, control is handed over to the *execution layer*, a virtual machine responsible for execution of canister messages and the topmost layer of the core IC protocol stack.
 Execution is deterministic, thus the state stored in the node is change in the same way on every node of the subnet, which is crucial for achieving the replicated state machine properties of a subnet.
 The execution of a message can change memory pages of the canister the message is executed on.
 Changed memory pages are tracked by the *state manager* at the message routing layer.